The Department of Computer Science and Engineering reviews applications to its graduate programs twice per year. The deadlines are:

 - For the M.S.E. program, GRE scores suitable for admission to the M.S. and M.E. programs, or at least three years of relevant work experience.

-- For international applicants, a TOEFL score of 80 or higher, or an IELTS score of 6.5 or higher.
+- For international applicants, a TOEFL score of 80 or higher, or an IELTS score of 6.5 or higher, or a Duolingo score of 115 or higher.

 Because admission is competitive, not all candidates satisfying these minimal standards can be admitted.